 Meeting service standards

 Against a backdrop of the UK’s largest-ever business transformation, Royal Mail has continued to provide a high level of service to its customers.
-In 2010 we met our licence targets for First Class and Second Class mail quality of service after force majeure adjustments for volcanic ash and extreme weather in December and January.

 Our parcels businesses, meanwhile, continue to deliver high levels of service which set the standard in their respective markets.
 Parcelforce Worldwide, just one of our carriers, handles some 63 million parcels a year.
 Parcelforce Worldwide has one of the highest quality service records in the express parcels industry.